sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Transpose
 ----------------------------------------

 Below is a sample workflow which contains ``Transpose`` processor in Fire Insights.
-It demonstrates usage of ``Transpose`` node to transpose incoming dataset against on the selected column.
+It demonstrates the usage of ``Transpose`` node to transpose incoming dataset against on the selected column.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Transpose incoming dataset against on the selected column using ``Transpose`` node.
 Incoming dataset needs to have all columns of same datatype.
 *	Prints output dataset displaying transposed dataset against selected column.